DevExpress/devextreme-documentation/concepts/70 Data Binding/03 Update Data/20 Local Array/Local Array.md

 ##### Vue

 Ensure that one- or two-way binding is used to bind the **dataSource** property to the array.
-Then, use <a href="http://www.w3schools.com/js/js_array_methods.asp" target="_blank">standard methods</a> to change the array.
+In Vue 2 applications, use <a href="http://www.w3schools.com/js/js_array_methods.asp" target="_blank">standard methods</a> to change the array.
 This updates the UI component automatically.
+In Vue 3 applications, create a new array and assign it to the data-bound property to replace the previous array:

     <!-- tab: App.vue -->
     <template>